 The British media suffers from significant and persistent gender gaps.
-A study conducted in 2011 counted the number of male and female writers on seven national newspapers as well as the number of reporters on Britain's morning news and current affairs radio programme (the Today Programme).
+A study conducted in 2011[1] counted the number of male and female writers on seven national newspapers as well as the number of reporters on Britain's staple morning news and current affairs radio programme (the Today Programme).
 It found that the average share of female reporters was less than a quarter (22.6%).
 The study also showed that all national papers had large gender gaps in their byline averages, with the politically contrasting Daily Mail and Guardian newspapers recording the highest number of women writers, though this was still only around 30%.
-The latest research done in the UK by Creative

-Skillset2 shows that more women than men enter the TV industry in their 20s; the women are better qualified academically, work longer hours, do more in-service courses - yet they earn on average £6,700 (€8,000) a year less than men in equivalent jobs.
+The latest research done in the UK by Creative Skillset[2] shows that more women than men enter the TV industry in their 20s; the women are better qualified academically, work longer hours, do more in-service courses - yet they earn on average £6,700 ($\{8,000\}$) a year less than men in equivalent jobs.
 They also have a 50% chance of being out of the industry by age of 35.
 Thus, there is a problem of ageism in the industry - women tend not to get to the very top levels of management because half of them have left the industry by the time they are 35.
-The media industry is also overwhelmingly white.
-A survey by the National Council for the Training of Journalists (2012) Journalists are less ethnically diverse than the workforce as a whole - 95 per cent are white compared to 91 per cent overall.
-This is particularly surprising given that UK journalists are predominantly located either in London or other urban centres where the proportion of people from ethnic minorities is much higher.
-For example, the 2011 Census data suggests that 59.8 per cent of London's population is white, with 18.5 per cent being Asian/Asian British and 13.3 per cent Black/African.
-There also remains a concern that journalism is an occupation where social class impacts on the likelihood of entering the profession.